Michdo93/Proxmox-SPICE-Client-Helper/README.md

 # Proxmox-SPICE-Client-Helper
 I use the virt-manager or virt-viewer as Proxmox SPICE client.
 This helper downloads a current .vv file and then executes it accordingly.

+> [!NOTE]
+> You may want to make several VMs executable in this way.
+You then have to create each VM individually and for each VM you then need a new restricted user in Proxmox and a new API token for this new user.
+The Python script must then also be copied and adapted several times for each VM.
+The same applies to the batch/shell/bash script.

 ## Installation

 ### Virt-Viewer